 to the wellbeing of others in her place of work.
 “Before, I was also active as a program executive and mentor in a photo gallery.
 The roles were more or less the same.
 Well, when I was asked to teach a photography class in YCAB it felt great because I could share my knowledge with others, not just in YCAB” she added.

 There probably aren’t a lot of people who are so willing and brave to take an opportunity like this.
 For that reason, Della’s students are truly lucky to receive a teacher who’s so generous in regards to sharing knowledge.
-Through her hobbies and profession, Della managed to spread benefits for others and gain a meaningful life experience.
 Like mutualism, the spirit that Della transmits to her students is a spirit that will undoubtedly continue to fuel her life as well.
 Hopefully the world sees more Dela’s to come in the future.